rueckstiess/mtools/INSTALL.md

 Depending on your user rights, it may complain about not having permissions to install the module.
 In that case, you need to add `sudo` in front of the command.

+##### Issues with XCode 5.1 (clang 3.4)

+If you install mtools on OS X Mavericks with the latest update to clang 3.4, you may see installation errors due to the compilation of psutil's C-extension.
+See github issue #203 for details and a work-around.

 #### Installation From Source